-Not that your dog cares but edamame comes from soybeans.
-They’re typically boiled and frozen to keep their distinctive and fresh taste.
-So this food is basically soybeans that have been harvested at their peak ripeness, hence their incredible flavor.
+Edamame are typically boiled and frozen to keep their distinctive and fresh taste.
+This food is basically soybeans that have been harvested at their peak ripeness, hence their incredible flavor.

 Can I Give My Dog Edamame?
 Answer: Yes, on occasion